 My core training is in the person-centred approach, which holds the value of the therapeutic relationship at its core.
 Offering empathy and being genuine and non-judgemental can create a safe space for you to be heard and accepted.
 This in turn can nurture empowerment and self-acceptance within yourself.

 I aim to offer calm grounding at a time that might be troubling or distressing for you, and can be with your life experiences without expectation or judgement.
 I hope to maintain a presence towards you that is warm and understanding.
-To provide care and support, I sensitively attune to your feelings and needs.
-Through empathic holding we can notice and attend to the difficulties that you might be facing.
 Careful listening can help you to feel understood and discover parts of yourself.
-If you struggle to connect to yourself and others, noticing your feelings can help you to develop self-acceptance and connection.
+If you struggle to connect to yourself and others, noticing your feelings can help you to develop self-acceptance, connection and compassion.

 Either way, wherever you are in your life, I am open to hearing from you and seeing if there is a way we can work together to support you.
 The initial free 30 minute session is a good way to meet each other and to get a sense of what the therapeutic journey might look like.

 MSc Person Centred Counselling and Psychotherapy, University of Strathclyde, Glasgow.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).